 To make this traditional pudding dessert recipe, put 1 quart ripe blueberries, 3/4 cup sugar, and 1/2 cup water in a large pot, cover with a lid, and boil gently until there's plenty of juice.

 Drop the dough by spoonfuls onto the hot blueberries in the pot.
 Tightly cover the pot and cook for about 15 minutes without removing the lid.
 Serves best while hot.
-It's also good when made with raspberries, rhubarb, apples, or strawberries.
+It's also good when made with raspberries, blackberries, rhubarb, apples, or strawberries.

 To Make the Dumplings: